Dannydropz/phuketradar/n8n-workflows/README.md

 ### Database connection errors?

 **Check**:
-- Connection string is correct
+- Connection string is correct (use internal Docker hostname `phuketradar-postgres` for Netcup)
-- SSL is enabled for Neon
+- SSL is disabled for internal connections (both N8N and Postgres on same Netcup VPS)
-- N8N server IP is whitelisted
 - Database credentials are valid
+- Both services are on the same Docker network in Coolify

 ---